adrienbrunet/adrienbrunet.github.io/_posts/2016-07-26-green-coding.markdown

 Well, emails are one thing.
 Let's say you're a developper.
 You write code, each word adds a few bytes to your files.
 You start a project.
 You have to add a few features for your application to rock!
 You want to be as famous as...
 Pokemon Go!
 You add some beautiful images and textures.
 A few months later, you have build a 4Mb javascript application, you're really proud.
-Everything works, it's even fully tested, automated, some black magic even track the users, deploy the code automagically, you don't even need to work anymore.
+Everything works, it's even fully tested, automated, some black magic track the users, deploy the code automagically, you don't even need to work anymore.
 Time for some holidays. :palm_tree:

 What now?
 Your application gets some fame. (moderate) Let's say you have 1000 users a day. :clap: :clap: